 Emotion Regulation is a concept you may have been introduced to when you discovered your family member was on the autism spectrum.
-The term may bring up memories of meltdowns, tantrums, irritability, withdrawn behavior, or stress.
+The term may bring up memories of reactions you may have interpreted as meltdowns, tantrums, irritability, withdrawn behavior, or stress.
 Witnessing our loved one experience intense emotions can be confusing and overwhelming.
 Fortunately, there are many things you can do to support your family member in developing the skills they need to encounter challenging situations.
 The best way to begin this process is by breaking down the phrase to understand its meaning.

 Many of us tend to view emotions and feelings as synonymous.
 However, this is not actually the case.
 Science tells us that emotions are chemicals released from our brains and into our bodies as a result of a specific trigger, event, or stimuli.
 [1, 3] These chemicals elicit behavioral and physiological reactions.
 Common triggers for individuals on the spectrum are change in routine, transition, unstructured time and sensory input.
 Events may include trouble processing cues or commands and challenges in social interactions.

 Feelings are established when we process these emotions and give them meaning.
 Feelings tend to last much longer and may result from a series of emotions.
 For example, if someone suddenly approaches you with conflict, it is likely that you will experience uncomfortable sensations in your body, like chest tightness, skin tingling, dizziness, and even a sudden temperature change.
 This is when the fight, flight, or freeze response occurs and you might want to cry, run, or hide.
 Once we attend to these sensations, we might think, “I’m feeling anxious.”
 Regulation or dysregulation occurs in the space between emotions and feelings and impacts the way we think, feel, and respond to these chemicals.